Large Deviations Beyond the Kibble-Zurek Mechanism

 where $\rho_N$ is the random variable associated with the kink-pair-number operator $\hat{\rho}_N$.
 We aim at uncovering via LDT the universality of large fluctuations of $P(\rho_N)$ away from the mean, which the conventional KZM predicts.

-{\it Large deviations theory beyond the KZM in the TFQIM.} The central object in LTD is the scaled cumulant generating function, associated with a random variable $\rho_N$, depending on a large parameter $N$,
+{\it Large deviations theory beyond the KZM in the TFQIM.} The central object in LDT is the scaled cumulant generating function, associated with a random variable $\rho_N$, depending on a large parameter $N$,